votingworks/vxsuite/README.md

 git clone git@github.com:votingworks/vxsuite-complete-system.git
 ```

-Once you finish setting up your VM before you start develop you should also set
+Once you finish setting up your VM, and before you start developing, you should also set
 up [GPG Keys](#setting-up-gpg-keys) for your github account.

 Install Node, npm, yarn, and pnpm by running the following script: